Wednesday, July 2, 2025

 Osteopetrosis

-Vignette says a 7 year old male child presents to the pediatric clinic with complaints of frequent bone fractures, recurrent infections and visual impairment; His mother reports that he has had multiple fractures, even with minimal trauma over the past few years; His mother also reports that he has had several episodes of pneumonia and ear infections requiring hospitalizations in the past; Examination shows pale conjunctiva, macrocephaly with frontal bossing and hepatosplenomegaly; Neurological examination shows decreased visual acuity in both eyes and decreased hearing in both ears; Complete blood count (CBC) shows pancytopenia; X-ray shows diffuse osteosclerosis; Bone marrow biopsy shows dense, sclerotic bone with little marrow space; Diagnosis?
+Vignette says a 7 year old male child presents to pediatrician with chief complaints frequent bone fractures, recurrent infections and visual impairment; His mother also reports that he has had multiple fractures, even with minimal trauma over the past few years; His mother also reports that he has had several episodes of pneumonia and ear infections requiring hospitalizations in the past; Examination shows pale conjunctiva, macrocephaly with frontal bossing and hepatosplenomegaly; Neurological examination shows decreased visual acuity and decreased hearing; Complete blood count (CBC) shows pancytopenia; X-ray shows diffuse osteosclerosis; Bone marrow biopsy shows dense, sclerotic bone with little marrow space; Diagnosis?

 Diagnosis is Osteopetrosis.